-Look at the mistakes you’ve made it life, learn from them, and move on to doing bigger and better things.
-Once you learn how to live a life of personal responsibility, you’ll find your compass naturally points you in the direction of happiness and success.
+Look at the mistakes you’ve made in life, learn from them, and move on to doing bigger and better things.
+Once you start taking personal responsibility, you’ll find your compass naturally points you in the direction of happiness and success.

 - Recognizing the Distinction Between Blame and Responsibility